-Article 9 has always contained provisions of this nature, but prior to revised Article 9, effective July 1, 2001, confusion had existed as to some transactions in which secured parties and secondary parties commonly engaged-for example, if the secured party forecloses its security interest in goods and a secondary party purchases the goods at the foreclosure, was that a disposition subject to the normal rules of Article 9?
+Article 9 has always contained provisions of this nature, but prior to revised Article 9, effective July 1,

-is intended to make it clear that such a transfer is a disposition subject to Section 9.610 because the secondary party has not taken on the role of secured party by assignment or subrogation.
+2001, confusion had existed as to some transactions in which secured parties and secondary parties commonly engaged-for example, if the secured party forecloses its security interest in goods and a secondary party purchases the goods at the foreclosure, was that a disposition subject to the normal rules of Article 9?
+Section 9.618's language, new with revised Article 9, is intended to make it clear that such a transfer is a disposition subject to Section 9.610 because the secondary party has not taken on the role of secured party by assignment or subrogation.